olysonek/grwebsdr/README.md

 1. It takes a while for the browser to start playing (initially and when changing the demodulation or frequency of the receiver).
 I believe this is due to browser-side buffering of the audio stream.
-2. The CW demodulation is likely to be completely unusable at this moment.
-3. When using a RTL-SDR tuner then sometimes upon loading the web UI, or when changing some receiver parameter, the server hangs, printing 'O' characters to stderr.
+2. When using a RTL-SDR tuner then sometimes upon loading the web UI, or when changing some receiver parameter, the server hangs, printing 'O' characters to stderr.
 This is caused by a race condition originating in rtl-sdr and gr-osmosdr.
 I'm working on the fix.